+The block-wise decompression pipeline is described in \cref{sec:method:entquant}.
+The \amethod{ANS} (de)compression component of \methodname uses NVIDIA's \amethod{nvCOMP} package (version 5.1.0) with a chunk-size of 256KiB \citep{nvcomp}.
+While each weight matrix is optimized individually via \eqref{eq:optimization}, Line~4 of \cref{alg:encoding} simply concatenates all flattened attention and projection matrices into a large vector, as detailed in the main text.

-GPU profiling reveals full utilization during decompression with dense alternation between decompression and forward kernels, indicating effective hardware utilization, see \cref{fig:nsight}.
-We observe that decompression is compute-bound rather than memory-bound, since buffer copy operations complete significantly faster than the actual decompression.
+GPU profiling (\cref{fig:nsight}) confirms full utilization during decompression with dense alternation between decompression and forward kernels.
 This analysis also indicates optimization potential for multi-GPU settings.
 For example, upcoming blocks could be decompressed by another (idle) GPUs during the current forward pass.
 We leave such further optimization steps to future work.

 Finally, we note that \amethod{nvCOMP}'s implementation of \amethod{ANS} operates on a byte-level.
 Using \floateight or \inteight as a base format is therefore a natural choice and leads to near-optimal entropy-based encoding.